Moldova faces state of emergency after Gazprom rejects request to postpone gas payment | Headlines

 Russia's Gazprom has rejected Moldova's request to reschedule its January gas payment, forcing the country to introduce a state of emergency in its energy sector, the government said on Wednesday.

 Deputy Prime Minister Andrei Spinu said the country was able to pay $38 million out of a total bill of $63 million.
-The government said it would ask parliament on Thursday to introduce the state of emergency.
+The government said it would ask parliament on Thursday to introduce a state of emergency, giving it broad powers to manage the energy sector, such as switching gas supplies from industry to households and using budget funds to pay for the fuel.
+Kremlin spokesman Dmitry Peskov said on Wednesday that Russian gas sales to Moldova were a commercial matter between Gazprom and the former Soviet republic, but gas was being delivered and needed to be paid for.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)